Vanderbilt Commodores football: Bowl games

+Rivalries

 Georgia

-Having started in 1893, the Georgia-Vanderbilt football series has been played annually since 1968.
-The two are divisional opponents in the SEC East.
-The series, which rotates between Nashville, Tennessee, and Athens, Georgia, stands with Georgia leading 60-20–2 through the 2022 season.
+Having started in 1893, the Georgia–Vanderbilt football series was played annually from 1968 to 2023.
+The two were divisional opponents in the SEC East from 1992 to 2023.
+The series, which rotates between Nashville, Tennessee, and Athens, Georgia, stands with Georgia leading 61–20–2 through the 2023 season.
+Under the new SEC format, they are not scheduled to play each other again in the regular season until at least 2026.